The 20 Best Isovaleric Acidemia Doctors in Switzerland

 Basel, BS, CH

-Gabor Szinnai practices in Basel, Switzerland.
+Gabor Szinnai practices practicing medicine in Basel, Switzerland.
 Mr. Szinnai is rated as an Experienced expert by MediFind in the treatment of Isovaleric Acidemia.
-His top areas of expertise are Thyroid Dysgenesis, Congenital Hypothyroidism, Diabetes Insipidus (DI), Neurohypophyseal Diabetes Insipidus, and Appendectomy.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Thyroid Dysgenesis, Congenital Hypothyroidism, Diabetes Insipidus (DI), Neurohypophyseal Diabetes Insipidus, and Appendectomy.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.